BobStein/qiki-python/README.md

 ```

 The syntax will make a little more sense
-if you diagram a sentence as
+if you diagram a sentence with
-subjects and objects with squares,
+subjects and objects in squares,
 and the verb in a circle.

 ```